digitaltrails/vdu_controls/sample-scripts/Lux-metering.md

 Lux metering - sample scripts
 =============================

-For lux metering I primarily use a simple light meter built using an Arduino and a GY30/BH1750 sensor.
+For lux metering I use a simple light meter built using an Arduino and a __GY30/BH1750__ sensor.

-I've also written a couple of alternative webcam based light metering scripts in this folder work on my system with my Logitech Webcam C270.
+I've also written a couple of alternative webcam based light metering scripts that use my Logitech Webcam C270 to achieve an approximate metering value.

-These hardware solutions and there configuration are quite likely to require some customisation for local ambient lighting conditions and local hardware options.
-In order to use them you'll need to be comfortable editing and configuring hardware and scripts using the command line.

 GY30/BH1750 + Arduino Lux metering
 ----------------------------------

 Using an Arduino and a GY30/BH1750 is the most reliable way of obtaining true Lux values.
-A simple Sketch using [Christopher Laws' BH1750 library](https://github.com/claws/BH1750) can be uploaded to the Arduino to retrieve a feed of Lux values.
-The sketch I'm using in my Arduino employs the following code:
+A simple Sketch using [Christopher Laws' BH1750 library](https://github.com/claws/BH1750) can be uploaded to the Arduino to enable a feed of Lux values.
+The sketch I'm using in my build employs the following code:

 ```
 #include <BH1750.h>